Facebook will change ad service to settle lawsuit

-The value to Facebook members resulting from the changes is about $103 million, in the opinion of one economist hired by the plaintiffs.
-But the amount Facebook will actually pay to settle the case is just over $20 million, according to court documents filed on Wednesday.
+The potential loss of revenue to Facebook resulting from the changes is the equivalent of about $103 million, in the opinion of one economist hired by the plaintiffs.

 A "Sponsored Story" is an advertisement that appears on a member's Facebook page and generally consists of another friend's name, profile picture and an assertion that the person "likes" the advertiser.